Prag8855/aab/content/guides/residence-permit.md

 - **Any other country**
     You need a [job seeker visa](https://www.make-it-in-germany.com/en/visa-residence/types/jobseekers) to visit Germany and [look for work](/guides/find-a-job-in-berlin).[^3] You need a residence permit to work, study, or freelance in Germany.
 You might also need a [touirst visa](/glossary/Schengen%20visa) to visit Germany as a tourist.
 You can't convert a tourist visa to a residence permit.[^4]

 **If you are a German [permanent resident](/glossary/Niederlassungserlaubnis)**, you can already live, work and study in Germany.
 You do not need another residence permit.
+You don't need permission to change jobs or start a business.

 **If you want to visit Germany as a tourist**, you don't need a residence permit.
 You might need a [[Schengen visa]].
 Use [this list](https://www.auswaertiges-amt.de/en/einreiseundaufenthalt/-/231148) to know if you need a Schengen visa to visit Germany.